sitture/trade-motors/README.md

 ## Running the Django server locally

-Once the above packages are installed successfully, you should then be able to run the django server.
+Once the above packages are installed successfully, you should then be able to run the django server sucessfully.

 To run the application locally, open the file `src/gp_cars/settings/local.py` and set `DEBUG` to `True`.